Homotopy theory of symmetric powers: Examples of model categories

 \subsection{Symmetric spectra}

-The positive stable model structure on symmetric spectra with values in an abstract model category $\C$ is both symmetric flat and symmetric h-monoidal.
+The positive stable model structure on symmetric spectra valued in an abstract model category $\C$ is both symmetric flat and symmetric h-monoidal.
 With a careful choice of the model structure on symmetric sequences, it is also symmetroidal.
 As a special case, this shows that any model category is Quillen equivalent to one which is symmetric flat and symmetroidal.
 For this, only mild conditions on $\C$ are necessary (such as flatness and h-monoidality, but not their symmetric counterparts).
-See \csp{\refth{stable.R}} for the precise statement.
+See~\csp{\refsect{symmetricity.2}} for the precise statement.